 Kathmandu, Asia's former hippie capital, has a wonderful mixture of crowded bazaars, Hindu and Buddhist temples, shrines and stupas, colonial and ancient architecture as well as more modern buildings.
-You could explore the bazaars and temple complexes of Durbar Square to best absorb the myriad impressions assailing your culture-shocked senses.
+You could explore the bazaars and temple complexes of Durbar Square to best absorb the myriad impressions assailing your cultureshocked senses.
 You could also hire a mountain bike, or take a ride out to the fascinating city of Bhaktapur, an hour, or so east of Kathmandu.
 There are plenty of excellent places to eat in Kathmandu, cheap, noisy and cheerful in Thamel, or more luxurious in the surrounding areas of the city.

-Overnight: Shangri La Hotel, Kathmandu (Meals: B)
+Overnight: Hotel Shanker or Shangri La, Kathmandu (Meals: B)